colyseus/docs/docs/colyseus/devmode.md

 });
 ```

 !!!
+Note "Attention on the client-side"
+    Upon re-establishing a connection on devMode, the `onAdd` schema callback will be triggered again on the client-side.
+    Be prepared to possibly ignore it during development.

+!!!
 Warning "Do not use `devMode` in production!"
     This feature is very costly and is not optimized for a large amount of rooms.
 Use it for local development only.
 (Arena hosting does not support this feature)